-— Understand Calculus
+Understand Calculus

-If you only have a basic knowledge of Maths, then this course; Mathematics for Machine Learning by Imperial College London is for you.
+> If you only some knowledge of Maths, then this course; Mathematics for Machine Learning by Imperial College London is for you.

-It is one of the highly recommended Course for Data Scientists and Machine Learning Engineers to master the vocabulary, notation, concepts, and algebra rules.”
+> It is one of the highly recommended Course for Data Scientists and Machine Learning Engineers to master the vocabulary, notation, concepts, and algebra rules.”

-Statistics can be a powerful tool when performing the art of Data Science.
+> Statistics can be a powerful tool when performing the art of Data Science.
 The foundations of statistical thinking took decades upon decades to build, but they can be grasped much faster today with the help of computers.

-With Statistics, you can gain deeper and more fine grained insights into how exactly your data is structured and based on that structure you can optimally apply other data science techniques to get even more information.
+> With Statistics, you can gain deeper and more fine grained insights into how exactly your data is structured and based on that structure you can optimally apply other data science techniques to get even more information.

-Thanks for making it to the end
+> Thanks for making it to the end

-I’ve also got this Data Science Newsletter that you might be into.
+> I’ve also got this Data Science Newsletter that you might be into.
 I send a tiny email once or twice every quarter with some useful resource I’ve found.

-Don’t worry, I hate spam as much as you.
+> Don’t worry, I hate spam as much as you.
 Feel free to subscribe. ☟